jsenaribeiro/react-away/src/documents/tutorial/storer.md

 ## Local state

-React Away useState modular hook is also a self-rendering object.
+React Away define a local state using the second arguments in a functional component, as bellow (all fields are started undefined).

 ````tsx
 const Hello = (props: any, state: any) = <>
    <h1>{ state.hello || "World" }</h1>
    <input value={state.hello} onInput={onInput(state)} />